Nex-Solutions-Labs/wavvi-files/README.md

 For any inquiries regarding these documents or any other concerns, please contact us at [devhorizon.assist@gmail.com].

-Thank you for being a part of [Wavvi].
+Thank you for being a part of Wavvi.
 Let's create meaningful connections in a safe and respectful environment.